nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_architecture.rst

   #.
 The model includes an on/off message in a publishing packet with an opcode and sends it to the access layer.
   #.
 The access layer fetches the necessary publish parameters, like destination address, encryption keys and time to live value (TTL value), and passes the packet to the transport layer, the highest of the core layers.
   #.
 The transport layer then encrypts the message with the selected application key, and splits the message into segments if necessary.
-     Each segment is passed to the network layer, which attaches a network header with a sequence number and encrypts the packet with the network key before passing it to the |BLE| controller.
+     Each segment is passed to the network layer, which attaches a network header with a sequence number and encrypts the packet with the network key before passing it to the Bluetooth LE Controller.
   #.
-The |BLE| controller includes the network message in an advertisement packet, and schedules a time slot for the packet to be broadcasted.
+The Bluetooth LE Controller includes the network message in an advertisement packet, and schedules a time slot for the packet to be broadcasted.

 Relay node
 ==========